 • WSBLE Draft EIS and public comment period

-• ST Board confirms or modifies the BLE Preferred Alternative (Early 2025)
+• ST Board confirms or modifies the BLE Preferred Alternative (2025)

 • Procure final design and construction contracts